Cadey89/PLP-Week-1-Assignment/Readme.md

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is the process of developing, designing and maintaining high quality software

 Identify and describe at least three key milestones in the evolution of software engineering.